apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 Administrative API
 ------------------

-This section describe how to interact with the administrative RPC API to interact with |TS|
+This section describes how to interact with the administrative RPC API to interact with |TS|

 ..
    _This: We should explain how to deal with permission once it's implemented.